rahulmulik9/DigitalWalletApp/DockerFiles/Phase3/PHASE3_DOCUMENTATION.md

 Page<Transaction> findHistory(...);
 ```

-`LedgerEntry.wallet` (used when building `LedgerEntryResponse`) is left `FetchType.LAZY` with `@BatchSize(size = 50)` on the `Wallet.ledgerEntries` side — this batches lazy loads into groups instead of one-by-one, a lighter-weight mitigation appropriate for that access pattern.
+`LedgerEntry.wallet` is lazy.
+The `@BatchSize(size = 50)` annotation is on `Wallet.ledgerEntries`; it does not batch the `Transaction.ledgerEntries` collection used by the history response.
+A future optimisation should fetch or project the required ledger entries explicitly and measure the generated queries.

 ---